Without Paired Labeled Data: End-to-End Self-Supervised Learning for Drone-view Geo-Localization

 \subsection{Visualization}

 \textit{Feature space and similarity distribution}.
-To further illustrate the effectiveness of the our method, We perform feature space (t-SNE\cite{van2008visualizing} map) and similarity distribution visualization for DMNIL, as presented in Fig~\ref{fig4}.Comparing (a) Baseline and (b) Our Method, it is evident that our approach enhances the clustering of cross-view positive samples, effectively bringing the drone and satellite representations of the same location closer together.
-Additionally, the separation between different locations is more distinct, indicating better feature discriminability.
+To further illustrate the effectiveness of the method, we perform a feature space and similarity distribution visualization for DMNIL, as presented in Fig. \ref{fig3}.
+Comparing (a) Baseline and (b) DMNIL, it is evident that DMNIL enhances the clustering of cross-view positive samples, effectively bringing the drone and satellite representations of the same location closer together.
+Additionally, the separation between different locations is more distinct, which indicates better feature discriminability.
 The second row shows the similarity distribution between drone-satellite positive and negative pairs.
-Our method demonstrates a clearer distinction between positive and negative pairs, with a reduced overlap between distributions, which suggests improved cross-view matching and reduced feature ambiguity.
+DMNIL demonstrates a clearer distinction between positive and negative pairs, with a reduced overlap between distributions, which suggests improved cross-view matching and reduced feature ambiguity.